LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## The INC instruction – increment the contents of the Accumulator register
+## The INC instruction – INCrement the contents of the accumulator register
 Binary form:  1111 0001 \
 Operation:  A <- A + 1 \
 Example: INC